Mattlock0/NameGenerator/README.md

 # NameGenerator
-Mattlock's name generator!
-With this project, you can generate any names you wish from templates and change the settings while you're at it.
+Welcome to Mattlock's name generator!
+The purpose of this project is not to copy other name generators.
+NameGenerator creates unbiased, random names based on the structures of consonants and vowels found in the English language.
+They're rarely perfect names you can use straight from the generator, but they can provide a starting point from which to create totally original names!
+There are zero limitations on what can and cannot be generated, so be aware.

 If you're running from cli.py, make sure the CONFIG_PATH (main.py, line 13) is set to RUN_CONFIG_PATH.